eHtmlu/advanced-settings/readme.txt

 **🩷 FEATURE REQUESTS ARE WELCOME**
 Advanced Settings 3 was developed to help as many users as possible.
 If you'd like to see a feature added to this plugin, please let us know.
 Don't worry, we'll keep the plugin fast and lean; this is a high priority for us.
 We'll only implement features that don't conflict with this.

-= Dashboard =
+= Admin Area =

-* Customize dashboard logo
+* Hide the top admin bar for all users in the frontend
 * Hide WordPress update message in dashboard
-* Hide the top admin bar for all users in the frontend
 * Hide the welcome panel in the dashboard

-= System =

-* Hide default WordPress favicon
+* Hide the default widgets in the dashboard 💥 new
-* Disable comment system
-* Disable posts auto saving
-* Prevent installation of new default WordPress themes during core updates
-* Disable email notifications for core updates
-* Disable email notifications for plugin updates
-* Disable email notifications for theme updates
+* Customize the admin area branding 💥 new

 = Frontend =

-* Disable author pages
+* Remove PHP version from HTTP headers 💥 new
+* Add security HTTP headers 💥 new
 * Automatically add FavIcon (when favicon.ico, favicon.png or favicon.svg exists in template folder)
+* Add Facebook Open Graph meta tags
+* Remove shortlink meta tag
+* Remove RSD (Weblog Client Link) meta tag
+* Remove WordPress generator meta tag
 * Automatically add description meta tag using blog description and post excerpt (SEO)
-* Remove WordPress generator meta tag
-* Remove RSD (Weblog Client Link) meta tag
+* Disable author pages
-* Remove shortlink meta tag
+* Remove wptexturize filter
+* Disable auto embed of external content 💥 new
 * Limit excerpt length
 * Add "Read more" link after excerpt
-* Remove wptexturize filter
 * Remove trackbacks and pingbacks from comment count
+* Protect email addresses from spam bots
 * Compress HTML code
 * Remove HTML comments (except conditional IE comments)
-* Disable author pages
-* Add thumbnail support
-* Automatically generate post thumbnail (from first image in post)
-* Protect email addresses from spam bots
-* Add Facebook Open Graph meta tags
 * Disable emoji image replacement

 = Editing =

+* Disable posts auto saving
+* Limit post revisions 💥 new
+* Allow SVG uploads for admins 💥 new
+* Downsize images on upload to max size
 * Set JPEG quality
-* Downsize images on upload to max size
+* Add thumbnail support
+* Automatically generate post thumbnail (from first image in post)

+= System =

+* Hide default WordPress favicon
+* Disable comment system
+* Disable XML-RPC 💥 new
+* Disable public REST API 💥 new
+* Prevent installation of new default WordPress themes during core updates
+* Disable email notifications for core updates
+* Disable email notifications for plugin updates
+* Disable email notifications for theme updates

 = Developer =